Explore the links between public health, gender, and community action in India and Thailand.

 The program is based in New Delhi, home to more than three hundred international and one thousand local NGOs actively involved in public health and development.
-The Ministry of Health and Family Welfare’s National Commission for Women, WHO’s Southeast Asia regional office, and other public health–focused organizations are headquartered here.
+The Ministry of AYUSH, the Ministry of Health and Family Welfare, the National Commission for Women, WHO’s Southeast Asia regional office, and other public health–focused organizations are headquartered here.
 New Delhi has an extensive public transportation system, many parks and green spaces such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
 The city sees itself as both cosmopolitan and distinctively representative of its ancient roots.
 You will have access to the city’s many academic institutions and resources, including its excellent libraries, to advance your learning.

 Spend extensive time in the field.

 This program examines the relationship between public health, gender, and community in a field-study context.
 You will analyze specific case studies that illuminate the problems, prospects, and potential methods of promoting health.
-You’ll also examine policy advocacy efforts for realizing the right to health on the national and international levels and relevant public health schemes and programs in India.
+You’ll also examine policy advocacy efforts for realizing the right to health on the national and international levels and relevant public health schemes and programs in India and Thailand.

-Focus on women, children, marginalized communities, and other underserved populations in India and Thailand.
+Focus on women, children, and underserved populations in India and Thailand.

-Spend extensive time in under-resourced communities to understand exclusion and access to healthcare, focusing especially on reproductive and children’s health.
+Spend extensive time in under-resourced communities to understand inclusion and access to healthcare, focusing especially on reproductive and children’s health.

-Participate in a weeklong workshop with an NGO or public health organization to learn about community health efforts in awareness building and advocacy with the government.
+Participate in a weeklong workshop with a public health organization to learn about community health efforts in awareness building and advocacy with the government.

-You will spend one week with a local organization actively promoting public health and positive change in India.
+You will spend one week with a local organization actively promoting Ayurveda, yoga, public health, and positive change in India.
 Working in a small group, you will observe health-related work firsthand, integrating fieldwork techniques such as formal and informal interviewing and participant observation into your process of understanding public health.
-The week will give you practical, field-based experience in preparation for the Independent Study Project or internship.
+The week will give you practical, field-based experience in preparation for the Independent Study Project.
 Possible workshop sites in India include Kayakalp-Palampur, CRHP Jamkhed, Sangath-Goa, and Seva Mandir-Udaipur.

 You will receive instruction in standard Khari Boli Hindi.
 The three-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
 You will be expected to practice your language skills outside the classroom by using Hindi in daily life, particularly with host families and during the workshop.